Top 10 Reasons to Give Your Kids Omega-3

 Omega-3 fatty acids may have a beneficial effect on the immune system, as discussed above, and this may help to reduce the frequency of common infant illnesses.
 One study looked at the incidence of respiratory illnesses (such as bronchitis, bronchiolitis, cough, croup) and diarrhoea in infants fed with formula supplemented with omega-3 fatty acid DHA, versus infants fed on formula with no added DHA.
 The results found that the number of episodes of respiratory illness and diarrhoea in the first 12 months of life was significantly reduced in the infants fed the DHA-enriched formula.13

-In a study on obese children and adolescents, it was found that omega-3 fatty acid supplementation was able to significantly reduce glucose (blood sugar) and insulin (the hormone that stops your blood sugar levels from becoming too high) concentrations, as well as decrease triglyceride concentrations - triglycerides being the main components of body fat.
+In a study on obese children and adolescents, it was found that omega-3 fatty acid supplementation was able to significantly reduce glucose (blood sugar) and insulin (the hormone that is secreted when blood sugar levels increase) concentrations, as well as decrease triglyceride concentrations - triglycerides being the main components of body fat.
 These results suggest that omega-3s may be very useful as a supportive therapy for obese children and adolescents with insulin resistance.14

 1. Kuratko CN.
 Et al. The relationship of docosahexaenoic acid (DHA) with learning and behaviour in healthy children: a review.
 Nutrients.
 2013; 5: 2777-2810.